shumway/mcdowell/README.md

 computer algorithms.
 I followed up by taking soom MOOC classes on algorithms and confirmed that there was a lot I could learn.

-Recently Nick pointed me to Gayle Laakmann McDowel's incredible book, _Cracking the Coding Interview_.
+Recently Nick pointed me to Gayle Laakmann McDowell's incredible book, _Cracking the Coding Interview_.
 This gem is exactly what I needed!
 In physics, I have guided so many students through professional development, carefully teaching and testing them to think like physicists.
 Problem